What Happens To An Annuity When You Die?

 Which annuities avoid probate?

-The two types of annuities that can avoid probate are joint annuities and beneficiary annuities.
-Joint annuities are purchased by two individuals and provide a guaranteed income stream for the rest of their lives.
+The two types of annuities that can avoid probate are joint and beneficiary annuities.
+Two individuals purchase joint annuities and provide a guaranteed income stream for the rest of their lives.

 What happens if an annuitant dies during the distribution period?

 If an annuitant dies during the distribution period, the remaining funds in the annuity may be passed on to a designated beneficiary.
 The beneficiary can receive the funds as a lump sum or continue receiving regular distributions.
-The specific options and tax implications will depend on the terms of the annuity contract and applicable laws.
+The specific options and tax implications will depend on the annuity contract terms and applicable laws.

 What happens to interest earned if the annuitant dies?